roadtocode4u/spaceship/docs/icp/91-css/91-css.md

   <summary>22.
 What is the used of hover selector in CSS?</summary>
   <p>

-The `:hover` selector is used to apply styles to an element when it is being hovered over by the mouse.
-It allows you to add interactive effects to elements on your web page.
+The `:hover` selector in CSS is used to apply styles to an element when it is being hovered over by the user.
+It allows you to define different styles or effects that should be applied to an element when the user's cursor is positioned over it.

   </p>